Illinois Compiled Statutes

 liability or indebtedness in excess of the funds in the hands of the

 treasurer of the University at the time of creating such liability or

 indebtedness, and which may be specially and properly applied to the

 payment of the same.
-Any lease to the trustees of lands, buildings or
+Except as otherwise provided in this Section, any lease to the trustees of lands, buildings or

 facilities which will support scientific research and development in such

 areas as high technology, super computing, microelectronics, biotechnology,